 Treatment of Anxiety and Panic Attack Symptoms in Borderline Disorder

 The use of medications to treat anxiety and panic attack symptoms in patients with borderline disorder must proceed with care.
-This is so because these disorders are commonly treated with benzodiazepines (Xanax, Klonopin, Valium, etc.) that have been found to be harmful in most patients with borderline disorder because they increase impulsivity and have addictive potential.
+This is so because these disorders are commonly treated with benzodiazepines (Xanax, Klonopin, Valium, etc.) which have been found to be harmful in most patients with borderline disorder because they increase impulsivity and have addictive potential.
 Therefore, in borderline disorder, other classes of medications are often required such as a temporary increase in the antipsychotic agent that may used as part of the treatment of the disordere (see Medications), and the addition an SSRI such as Zoloft (sertraline) or a non-addicting anti-anxiety agent such as BuSpar (buspirone).
-Increasing the dose of an antipsychotic agent, if one is being used, or adding buspirone, which has a different mechanism, may prove necessary for moderate to severe anxiety and panic attack symptoms if one is not already prescribed.
+Increasing the dose of an antipsychotic agent, if one is being used, or adding buspirone, which has a different mechanism, may prove necessary for moderate to severe anxiety and panic attack symptoms.

-In addition, a course of cognitive behavioral therapy or of biofeedback specifically tailored to target anxiety and panic attack symptoms are often considered as part of the long-term treatment of these problems.
+In addition, a simultaneous course of cognitive behavioral therapy or of biofeedback specifically tailored to target anxiety and panic attack symptoms are often considered as beneficial components of the short- and long-term treatment of these problems.
 In milder cases of anxiety and panic attacks, these alone may be sufficient without the increase or addition of medications.